 To ensure breadth of training, interns are expected to complete at least one core or elective rotation in a traditional psychology clinic setting as well as one core or elective in a behavioral medicine setting.
-Psychology Interns are also required to complete at least one core or elective rotation with an adult population and at least one core or elective rotation with a child-adolescent population.
+Psychology interns are also required to complete at least one core or elective rotation with an adult population and at least one core or elective rotation with a child-adolescent population.
 Interns must also complete two days of elective rotations per week during each of the six month rotations.
 Specific elective rotations are selected via post-match discussion between each intern and the training director based on the intern’s interests and training goals.
 Note: due to the uncertain course and duration of the COVID-19 pandemic, clinical experiences for the 2023-2024 training year may include a fluctuating mix of in-person and remote/virtual training experiences.